bdadam/bdadam.com/src/content/blog/mailto-url-parameters.md

   - email

 abstract: |
   The good old `mailto:` links are still an integral part of the Web.
-They still provide great value for little investment.
+Mailto links provide great value for little investment.
-  This article wants to be a quick summary of all the available parameters.
-We also have examples for HTML pages and JSX components.
+  Let's see how to construct mailto linksin plain HTML and in JSX.
 ---

 ## Table of contents